 Mattelia B. Grays*, 18th International President; Faye B. Bryant*, 21st International President; Ester Payne*, International Parliamentarian; Berna Greer, International Treasurer; Nekedria Brown, 2nd International Vice President and Member-at-Large, South Central Regional Representative-International Risk Management Committee; Melba J. Henry, Chairman, Centennial Diamond/Golden/Silver Sorors Anniversary Committee; Jo Ann Brown, International Conference Planning Committee; Regina Carrington, South Central Regional Representative-International Program Committee; Tamara Cubit, South Central Regional Representative-International Reinstatement Committee; and LNDS Investigation and Evaluation Team: Darlene Johnson, Diana Johnson, Pamela Lazard, Felecia Ransfer, and Patricia Roberts.
 Additionally, M. Viola Butler Taylor*, Olivette Jones Morgan*, Besselle Attwell*, Mattellia B. Grays, Faye B. Bryant*, Jewel M. Thomas*, Polly S. Turner and Gwendolyn J. Brinkley served as South Central Regional Directors.

-As our award-winning chapter embarks on the celebration of its 92nd anniversary, we continue to subscribe to the aspirations, ideals, and goals of our national founders and our charter members, and have determined that their vision, originality, spirituality and foresight will forever serve as guiding lights for Alpha Kappa Omega.
-Our membership has grown from the original six to over 800, and we are dedicated to the success of the International Programs of the sorority and Supreme President Dr. Glenda Glover, and her programs, “Exemplifying Excellence Through Sustainable Service”.
+As our award-winning chapter embarks on the celebration of its 95th anniversary, we continue to subscribe to the aspirations, ideals, and goals of our national founders, and our charter members and have determined that their vision, originality, spirituality, and foresight will forever serve as guiding lights for Alpha Kappa Omega.
+Our membership has grown from the original six to over 1,160, and we are dedicated to the success of the International Programs of the sorority and Supreme President Danette Anthony Reed, and her programs, “Soaring to Greater Heights of Service and Sisterhood”.

 WE STRIVE AND WE DO!!